Martiless/nondairy-godmother/README.md

 ![Header and Nav Bar](/static/images/header_nav.png)
 </details>
 Each page has a Header and Navigation bar section, located at the top of the page.
-The navigation bar consisted of links to a Book A Table page, a Newsletter page, a Log in page, a Register page and for authorised users a My Bookings, as well as a Home button that brings the user back to the landing page.
+The navigation bar consisted of links to a Book A Table page, a Newsletter page, a Login page, a Register page and for authorised users a My Bookings, as well as a Home button that brings the user back to the landing page.
 The landing page can also be reached by clicking on the restaurant logo.

 &nbsp;